News, views and more

 After the business is purchased

 The real work begins once the business is up and running.
-Your Accountant will want to help you transition or start afresh with the business's bookkeeping.
+Your Accountant will want to help you transition or start afresh with the business's bookkeeping, payroll and compliance requirements, and guide you with minimising your tax as your business needs change.

 WLM can help